AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Antibiotics are used to treat infections caused by bacteria.
 They have no effect against infections caused by viruses.

 Sometimes an infection caused by bacteria does not respond to treatment with a given antibiotic.
 One of the most common reasons for this is that the bacteria causing the infection are resistant to the antibiotic being taken.
-This means they can survive and even reproduce despite the antibiotic.
+This means that they can survive and even multiply despite the antibiotic.

 Bacteria can become resistant to antibiotics for many reasons.
-Careful use of antibiotics can help reduce the chance that bacteria will become resistant to them.
+Careful use of antibiotics can help reduce the likelihood that bacteria will become resistant to them.

-When your doctor prescribes an antibiotic treatment, it is intended to treat only your current illness.
-Consider the following tips to help prevent the emergence of resistant bacteria that can stop the antibiotic from working.
+When your doctor prescribes an antibiotic, it is intended to treat only your current illness.
+Pay attention to the following tips to help prevent the development of resistant bacteria that can stop the antibiotic from working.

-1. It is very important to take the antibiotic in the right dose, at the right time and for the right number of days.
-Read the instructions on the label, and if you don't understand something, ask your doctor or pharmacist to explain it to you.
+1. It is very important to take the antibiotic in the right dose, at the right time, and for the right number of days.
+Read the instructions on the label, and if you do not understand anything, ask your doctor or pharmacist to explain.

-2. You should not take an antibiotic unless it is specifically prescribed for you and you should only use it to treat the infection for which it is prescribed.
+2. You should not take an antibiotic unless it is specifically prescribed for you and you should only use it to treat the infection for which it was prescribed.

-4. You should not give antibiotics that have been prescribed for you to other people.
+4. You should not give antibiotics that are prescribed for you to other people.

-5. If you have any antibiotics left when you have completed the course as directed by your doctor, you must take the remainder to the pharmacy to be disposed of appropriately .
+5. If you have any antibiotics left over when you have finished the course as directed by your doctor, you should take the remainder to the pharmacy to be disposed of appropriately .

 Instructions for preparing the suspension

-The finished suspension is almost white to yellow, homogeneous.
+The finished suspension is off-white to yellow, homogeneous.

 Amoxiclav suspension 125 mg/31.25 mg/5 ml | 86 |